Logo of the BBC: 2020s

 In 2021, the BBC began to phase in the first modification to its corporate logo in 24 years.
 Whilst still featuring the same basic form of its predecessor, the blocks were given more space between them and slightly smaller lettering, and the typeface was changed from Gill Sans to the BBC's current corporate typeface BBC Reith Sans.
+The new logo was part of a larger corporate rebranding by BBC Creative and Wolff Olins in anticipation of the corporation's 100th anniversary in 2022, aiming to create a more cohesive and consistent identity among the BBC's platforms and outlets: new logos featuring Reith wordmarks were adopted, and services such as iPlayer, News, Sounds, and Sport were given icons formed from arrangements of three coloured rectangles representing the blocks.

 The logo was soft launched by the BBC Select streaming service in North America and BBC Kids channel in Australia.
-Eventually, the Reith blocks were officially adopted by most of the BBC's domestic television services on 20 October 2021, as part of a major corporate rebranding designed to create a more cohesive and consistent identity between the BBC's platforms and outlets.
-The rollout was expected to be completed in 2022 in anticipation of the BBC's centenary.
+Eventually, the Reith blocks were officially adopted by most of the BBC's domestic television services on 20 October 2021 as part of a rebranding codenamed "Chameleon", which introduced new animated transitions (framed by the BBC logo and channel name at the top and bottom centre of the screen respectively) in promos and continuity.
+Most existing idents were retained upon the 20 October 2021 launch, although with modifications to suit the new transitions.
+BBC Three returned to linear television on 1 February 2022, with its new idents centred around a trio of personified, animated hands.

-The initial launch included new on-air presentation elements for the BBC's television services, including new wordmark logos also using the font, and use of the blocks as part of new animated transitions.
-Specific BBC services, such as iPlayer, News, Sounds, and Sport have new icon logos, formed from arrangements of three rectangles representing the blocks.
-Most existing idents were retained on the 20 October 2021 launch, although with modifications to suit the new transitions.
-BBC Three returned to linear television in 2022, with its new idents centred around a trio of personified, animated hands.
-These are often referred to as the 'Thing' idents due to their likeness of The Addams Family character.
-BBC One launched its Lens idents on 1 April 2022; developed by BBC Creative and branding agency ManvsMachine, the idents feature scenes of activities in community spaces, with a circular "lens" effect revealing scenes of other activities taking place at the same location at different times of the day.
-Both CBBC and CBeebies rebranded with the new BBC cooperate logo on 15 March 2023.
+BBC One launched its Lens idents on 1 April 2022; developed by BBC Creative and London based branding agency ManvsMachine, the idents feature scenes of activities in community spaces, with a circular "lens" effect revealing scenes of other activities taking place at the same location at different times of the day.
+On 15 March 2023, CBBC and CBeebies introduced new logos and idents incorporating the new branding scheme, with CBBC's idents featuring abstract scenes involving three snake-like "flooms" personifying the blocks, and CBeebies adopting its first-ever new logo, updating its traditional "bug" mascots with a more square-like shape to personify the blocks.
+In April 2023, concurrent with the unification of the BBC News channel with BBC World News, the channel also migrated to the "Chameleon" scheme for promos and its trademark "countdown" sequence.

 The new BBC logo designs have not been without controversy, reportedly costing more than £7.26 million of the broadcaster's hypothecated tax revenue, and with many pundits commenting that the new designs are barely distinguishable from their immediate predecessors.
-Most of the rebrand's cost had been located for BBC News studio's redesign such as refurbishment of Studio B due to the corporate rebrand.